-On October 9, 2019, the Company signed a Share Purchase Agreement to acquire from GCM Mining Corp., formerly Gran Colombia Gold Corporation ("GCM") all of the outstanding shares of Medoro Resources International Ltd. ("Medoro").
+On October 9, 2019, the Company signed a Share Purchase Agreement to acquire from GCM Mining Corp. ("GCM") (now Aris Mining) all of the outstanding shares of Medoro Resources International Ltd. ("Medoro").
 Pursuant to the agreement, Western Atlas will issue up to 59,115,555 common shares in the capital of the Company (the "Consideration Shares") to acquire all of the issued and outstanding shares in the capital of Medoro Resources International Ltd.